Obarads/obarads.github.io/data/Text2Room Extracting Textured 3D Meshes from 2D Text-to-Image Models.md

   - framework: Pytorch
   - Official code: Yes
   - License: MIT license
-- Keywords: CV, Point Cloud, Scene Generation
+- Keywords: CV, Mesh, RGB Image, Intensity Image, Scene Generation

 ## How to build with docker and run the model in a docker container
 The docker environment is as follows: